-a rapid increase in deer herbivory may have resulted in altered diversity of community composition of carrion beetles.

-Urban forests have the potential to harbor substantial biodiversity in cities worldwide (Faeth, Bang & Saari, 2011; Elmqvist et al., 2013; La Sorte et al., 2014; Aronson et al., 2014).
-Diamond et al. (2015) argued that increases in biodiversity may be due to introduction of non-native species as well as increased habitat heterogeneity in densely populated areas, but many native species still persist in these urban remnants.
-Urban carrion beetle diversity that rivals surrounding rural areas would indicate that urban forests in NYC currently provide ample habitat and resources to sustain these native beetle communities.
+69 Calder Center in Armonk, New York, with our 2015 estimates of carrion beetle diversity and abundance to examine changes over the last four decades.
+The forest area at the Louis Calder 70 71 Center has not changed in that time, but urbanization of the surrounding area and a rapid increase 72 in deer herbivory may have resulted in altered diversity of community composition of carrion 73 beetles.
+74 Urban forests have the potential to harbor substantial biodiversity in cities worldwide 75 (Faeth, et al. 2011; Elmqvist, et al. 2013; La Sorte, et al. 2014; Aronson, et al. 2014).
+Diamond, 76 et al. (2015) argued that increases in biodiversity may be due to introduction of non-native 77 species as well as increased habitat heterogeneity in densely populated areas, but many native species still persist in these urban remnants.
+Urban carrion beetle diversity that rivals 78 79 surrounding rural areas would indicate that urban forests in NYC currently provide ample habitat 80 and resources to sustain these native beetle communities.